-- You need to establish your identity.
+- Establish your identity.
 The easiest way to help people understand what you stand for is branding.
 The market place is saturated and there are more and more ‘markets’, products and innovations that will spring up.
-Your audience, customers or clients should be able to distinguish and identify with what you’ve got to offer.
-Branding makes this possible and seemless.
+Your audience, customers or clients should be able to distinguish and identify with what you are offering.
+Branding makes this possible.

 - Building a brand can pay you so much more than an unbranded product or services can ever pay.
 Brands allow you to set higher prices for your product and services.
-Brands are more expensive than just some mere products.
+Brands are more expensive.
 People associate higher quality to branded product, hence, they will pay more to buy from a brand.

 - Brands help you gain loyal and recurring customers.
 This increases the value of your brand, which can continue to grow when you continue to make the right investment.
 Here is a simple illustration.
 You have probably bought something from a road side hawker before and certainly from a shopping mall as well.
-But this is what would never happen, going back to the road everytime and be looking for the road side hawker to buy from him.
+But this is what would never happen, going back to the road everytime and be looking for the road side hawker to buy from.
 You may never even meet him again.
-You could come across him some other time, oh fine.
-But there is no guarantee you will buy from him again even when he comes knocking at your door.

-- One last reason why you need a brand.
-I always say humans are very creative beings.
-And at some point, it becomes very difficult to just do one thing.
-I’m sure you’ve experienced this, even at the start of your career, you want to do this.
-You want to do that, you think you are good at one thing, you would like to do the other thing.
-There are just so much you think you can and should do, honestly, you are right!
-And building a brand is the easiest way to help you effectively diversify into varieties of things and successfully take your audience and customers along with you while also expanding your market.
+- One last reason you need a brand.
+Humans are very creative beings.
+And at some point, it becomes very difficult to do just one thing.
+I’m sure you’ve experienced this in your career.
+You want to do this and that.
+You think you are good at one thing, yet you would like to do another.
+There are just so much you believe you can do.
+Honestly, you are right.
+And building a brand is the easiest way to help you effectively diversify into varieties of outlets, successfully take your audience and customers along with you while also expanding your market.
 I bet you like that.

 Now what is a brand?